Purdue-CS193/homework-0-halnicolejohnson/index.md

 My favorite things about CS193:
 - No exams
 - Meets 1 time per week
-- Taught by CS sophomores
+- Taught by very kind/understanding CS students
 - Provides useful resources applicable to CS180 and future CS courses at Purdue